digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 -  Upgrading interface and exception definitions

+-  Adding/removing an interface instance on a template

 These restrictions are required to give a simple model of runtime upgrades, avoiding ambiguity and non-obvious side effects.
 If you require any of these types of changes, you may need to consider a